 A South Coast Iceland Tour: Hiking, Biking, and Bathing

-Iceland is rugged from coast to coast, but the South Coast is the most popular area with milder weather (generally - we can't promise paradise every day of the year!), a multitude of soaring peaks, waterfalls, verdant farmland.
+Iceland is rugged from coast to coast, but the South Coast is the most popular area with milder weather (generally - we can't promise paradise every day of the year!), a multitude of soaring peaks, waterfalls, and verdant farmland.

 Specific gems along this coast include a bike ride to the famous DC3 plane wreck in Sólheimasandur, letting the mists of Gljúfrabúi and Seljalandsfoss waterfalls refresh you, glacier hiking over Sólheimajökull glacier, bathing in Seljavallalaug geothermal pool, ending the day with a peek into a volcanic tube.
 The tour is an opportunity to see them all!